-I recently finished my PhD at Imperial College London, where I focused on building trusted and reliable machine learning methods for remote healthcare monitoring.
-I studied as part of the Translational Machine Intelligence Lab, supervised by Payam Barnaghi.
-Before my doctoral research, I studied BSc Mathematics at UCL and MSc Applied Mathematics at Imperial, which were formative for my approach to machine learning research.
+I conducted my PhD at Imperial College London, studying trusted and reliable machine learning methods for remote healthcare monitoring.
+I worked as part of the Translational Machine Intelligence Lab, supervised by Payam Barnaghi.

 Some of the publications I have worked on are listed below: